nibalizer/talk-openstack_advanced/index.rst

 * Let's Encrypt makes this less of a requirement
 * Interesting relationship with keystone
 * Presentations going back to grizzly
+* Rumoured to be dead
+* Used in Octavia